microlens2023/microlens-dataset/README.md

-# A Content-Driven Micro-Video Recommendation Dataset at Scale
+# A Large-Scale Dataset for Content-Based Short-Video Recommendation

 # Dataset